apnadkarni/blt/man/bgexec.rst

   **-decodeerror** *encodingName*
     Specifies the encoding of the stderr channel.
-This affects only data returned to the Tcl interpreter.
+This affects only data returned to the TCL interpreter.
 No translation is done on file redirection.

-    For example if data is to be converted from Unicode for use in Tcl, you would use the "unicode" encoding.
+    For example if data is to be converted from Unicode for use in TCL, you would use the "unicode" encoding.
 The default is that no tranlation is performed.

   **-decodeoutput** *encodingName*
     Specifies the encoding of the stdout channels.
-This affects only data returned to the Tcl interpreter.
+This affects only data returned to the TCL interpreter.
 No translation is done on file redirection.

-    For example if data is to be converted from Unicode for use in Tcl, you would use the "unicode" encoding.
+    For example if data is to be converted from Unicode for use in TCL, you would use the "unicode" encoding.
 The default is that no tranlation is performed.